Fraud Blocker

 Criminal cases don’t always end with a guilty or not guilty verdict.
 Attorneys with experience representing criminal defendants often work toward alternative resolutions, including:

 • Dismissal.
-A criminal case may result in dismissal either with or without prejudice.
-If a court dismisses a case with prejudice, the defendant cannot be charged again; whereas if a court dismisses a court without prejudice, the prosecution has the option to refile the case at a later date.
+A criminal case may be dismissed with or without prejudice.
+If a court dismisses a case with prejudice, the defendant cannot be charged again; whereas if a court dismisses a case without prejudice, the prosecution may refile the case at a later date.

 • Plea agreement.
 The defendant pleads guilty to a crime, sometimes an altogether different crime than charged in the initial complaint, in exchange for some form of leniency.